 \subsection{Ecological dynamics}

-In order to better understand the outcome of evolution experiments of \emph{E. coli} on chemostats, we first build a simple though biologically plausible ecological model, following existing modelling approaches \cite{Doebeli-CF, Gudelj, Liao}, capable of describing the bacterial population in quantitative terms and implementing the main relevant features of the experimental systems \cite{Helling, Rosenzweig, Treves}.
-In particular it includes the following ingredients and properties:
+To gain insight into the results of \emph{E. coli} evolution experiments in chemostats, we first construct a simple yet biologically realistic ecological model, inspired by existing modeling approaches \cite{Doebeli-CF, Gudelj, Liao}.
+This model aims to quantitatively describe the bacterial population and integrate key aspects of the experimental setups \cite{Helling, Rosenzweig, Treves}.
+Specifically, it encompasses the following components and characteristics: